1946 To 1970

 1954– Berlant Concertone 20/20 Series 30 introduced.
 This was an early vertical reel to reel model marketed to radio stations for its dependability, performance and simplicity.

-1962– Concertone 505 4RK “Reverse-O-Matic” model that features four head and four track recording, allowing the user to record in both directions, making recording easier and cheaper.
+1962– Concertone 505 4RK “Reverse-O-Matic” model that features four heads and four track recording, allowing the user to record in both directions, making recording easier and cheaper.

 1963– American Concertone licensed the rights to manufacture the Model 505 to TEAC (Tokyo Electro Acoustic Company)